-Cataract surgery doesn’t have to be intimidating.
-A trusted ophthalmologist makes a tiny incision in your eye, removes the lens that has gotten cloudy with age, and inserts an artificial lens that restores your vision.
-After a short recovery, you’re back to enjoying clear vision for years to come.
+To perform cataract surgery, a trusted ophthalmologist makes a tiny incision in your eye, removes the lens that has gotten cloudy with age, and inserts an artificial lens that restores your vision.
+After a short recovery, you’re back to enjoying a clear vision for years to come.

-The type of lens you choose is one of the single biggest factors in the cost of cataract surgery.
+There are two different types of intraocular lenses that are commonly used in cataract surgery: monofocal and multifocal.
+The type of lens you choose is one of the biggest factors in determining your cataract surgery cost.

 Types of Cataract Surgery

-In the past, cataract surgeries were done manually – the eye surgeon made tiny incisions, broke the old lens into tiny pieces and removed it, and inserted the new lens by hand, using manual surgical tools.
+In the past, all cataract surgeries were done manually.
+The eye surgeon would make tiny incisions into the eye, break the old lens into small pieces, remove them, and insert the new lens — all by hand.